 Who is covered by the SCR Regime?

 A registered non-Hong Kong company is not subject to maintaining an SCR.

-New requirements of Hong Kong Significant Controllers Register regime are applicable to all local companies, except for a listed company, established and registered under the Companies Ordinance, or a former Companies Ordinance, namely:
+New requirements of the Hong Kong Significant Controllers Register regime are applicable to all local companies, except for a listed company, established and registered under the Companies Ordinance, or a former Companies Ordinance, namely:

 - Companies limited by shares